koseiohara/DIASdownload/README.md

 If `./account.txt` exists, your username and password are read from the file.
 - First line: username
 - Second line: password
-For security reasons, change the file permission of `account.txt` so that others cannot read your credentials.
+For security reasons, change the file permissions of `account.txt` so that others cannot read your credentials.

 ## Log